Ice City Boyz: Jay Midge/Don Midgey and Nines jailed

 In 2013, Nines was sentenced to 18 months imprisonment for possession of cannabis with intent to supply.
-According to Nines when he spoke to Chuckie Online in the "JD in the Duffle Bag Podcast", Nines recorded his promotional mixtape called "Gone 'Til November" the weekend before the Court Judge would summon him for sentencing.
-Nines on his twitter page gave his Prison Mailing Address, to which many of his fans sent him fan mail.
-Upon his release, Nines bought expensive gifts and sent them by mail, and also drove round to some of the fans's houses who wrote fan mail for him whilst Nines was sitting time in Prison.
+According to Nines when he spoke to Chuckie Online in the "JD in the Duffle Bag Podcast", Nines recorded his promotional mixtape called "Gone 'Til November" the weekend before the court judge would summon him for sentencing.
+Nines on his twitter page gave his prison mailing address, to which many of his fans sent him fan mail.
+Upon his release, Nines bought expensive gifts and sent them by mail, and also drove round to some of the fans's houses who wrote fan mail for him whilst Nines was sitting time in prison.
 This event was recorded on online music and interview platform SBTV.

 On 12 August 2021, Jason Thompson (a.k.a.
 Jay Midge/Don Midgey) and Courtney Leon Freckleton (a.k.a.
 Nines) admitted to money laundering and conspiring to import cannabis into the UK from Poland and Spain.

-After being released from prison, Don Midgey explained in his new YouTube video "Trappy" about the Crime Investigation and Nines also explained about the Crime Investigation in his "Crop Circle 2" Album Intro.